onox/orka/docs/numerics/tensors/index.md

     - Special matrix decompositions are not implemented yet.

-??? note "Variable indexing"
-    Some implementations of tensors may (partially) support variable indexing to assign values to specific parts of a tensor.

 ##  Image

 The image of a tensor can be obtained with the function `Image`: